-Historically, the average number of years a homeowner stayed in their home was six, but has hovered between nine and ten years since 2011.
-There is a pent-up desire for many homeowners to move, as they were unable to sell over the last few years because of a negative equity situation.
+Historically, the average number of years a homeowner stayed in his or her home was six, but that number has hovered between nine and ten years since 2011.
+There is a pent-up desire for many homeowners to move as they were unable to sell over the last few years because of a negative equity situation.
 As home values continue to appreciate, more and more homeowners will be given the freedom to move.